Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 • Save completed, or last saved 2 minutes ago

-• 35 items removed from Favorites
+• 35 items removed from Favourites

 • Confirm deletion for 5 files, and then 5 files deleted permanently